 Not to mention that the ballooning experience with Vol de Coloms (who we flew with) also includes a glass of champagne and a full breakfast!

 Getting to La Garroxta is definitely easiest if you drive, especially for the ballooning as the flights launch for sunrise.
 You will have to have an early start for this one!
 Once the balloon ride is over and you’ve had your breakfast, there’s also lots to do in the area you’ve just flown over, from exploring beautiful medieval towns to hiking inside volcanoes!

 Recommended by Vicki from Vickiviaja

-Rupit is a cute medieval village in the heart of Catalonia, about 98 km from Barcelona.
-It’s a perfect day trip for everyone looking for a relaxing walk through the village center which is full of stone houses from the 16th and 17th century.
-But nature fans will as well love Rupit as it is surrounded by beautiful nature with many opportunities for great hikes.
+Rupit is a cute medieval village in the heart of Catalonia, about 98 km away.
+It’s a perfect day trip outside Barcelona for anyone looking for a relaxing walk through the village center.
+It’s full of stone houses from the 16th and 17th century.
+Nature fans will love Rupit too as it is surrounded by beautiful nature with many opportunities for great hikes.